AlexeiSharovBaltimore/ART-TF/README.md

 "FAM", "MIR", "MRP", and "orf") and 3 for normal symbols.
 Genes with association scores <20% of the maximum value (i.e., for the best matching gene) were not reported as associated with the given ChIP-seq peak.

-3. finding regulated targets of TFs with ExAtlas

-The next step of the analysis is finding regulated targets of TFs; it is done using ExAtlas after gene sets of target genes are uploaded.
-You don't need to upload them again because these files are available in ExAtlas as public resources with the following names: public-ART-TF_taergets_hg19_enhancers_add and public-ART-TF_taergets_hg19_promoters_add, which specify traget genes based on distal binding sites and proximal binding sites, respectively.
+3. The next step of the analysis is finding regulated targets of TFs; it is done using ExAtlas after gene sets of target genes are uploaded.
+You don't need to upload them again because these files are available in ExAtlas as public resources with the following names: public-ART-TF_targets_hg19_enhancers_add and public-ART-TF_targets_hg19_promoters_add, which specify target genes based on distal binding sites and proximal binding sites, respectively.
 ExAtlas is a software for meta-analysis of gene expression data.
 Besides standard statistical analysis of gene expression (similar to NIA Array Analysis) it supports several methods for meta-analysis and generates results for all combinations of data in